Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/15-dot-env/README.md

-# 15 Enviroment variables
+# 15 Environment variables

-In this demo we are going to setup enviroment variable each type of build (e.g. rest api base url), we will make use of _dotenv_
+In this demo we are going to setup environment variable each type of build (e.g. rest api base url), we will make use of _dotenv_

 We will start from sample _14-production_.